It’s Bed Bug Awareness Week

 - Contact Guest Services immediately if you’ve found any signs of bed bugs during your inspection.

 If I suspect I was in a room with bed bugs, what should I do when I return home?

 - Isolate the items in your travel bags from other items in your home – the garage is a great place.

 - Put clothing and other heat tolerant items into your dryer for a minimum of 20 minutes – the heat will eliminate bed bugs.

 - After thoroughly heating the items, wash as normal.

 - Check all luggage before storing it away.
 Vacuum out luggage and clean the exterior surface.

 What if I have guests staying in my home?

 When welcoming family and friends into your home who have been staying in hotels or on a cruise ship, be aware that bed bugs may have hitched a ride with them.
 After your guests leave, carefully inspect guest rooms for any signs of bed bugs.
 Wash all bed linens as soon as possible.

-If you suspect bed bugs in your home, contact Massey Services for a free bed bug inspection and treatment solutions.
+If you suspect bed bugs in your home, contact Massey Services below for a free bed bug inspection and treatment solutions.